Taylor Wimpey (OTCMKTS:TWODY) Rating Lowered to Sell at Zacks Investment Research

-Taylor Wimpey (OTCMKTS:TWODY – Get Rating) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a report issued on Wednesday, Zacks.com reports.
+Taylor Wimpey (OTCMKTS:TWODY – Get Rating) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a research note issued on Tuesday, Zacks.com reports.

 According to Zacks, “Taylor Wimpey Plc is a residential developer.
 It engaged in land acquisition, home and community design, urban regeneration and the development of supporting infrastructure.
 The company’s operating segments includes Housing United Kingdom and Housing Spain.
 Housing United Kingdom segment builds a wide range of homes in the UK, from one bedroom apartments to five bedroom houses.
 Housing Spain segment builds homes in popular locations.
 Taylor Wimpey Plc is headquartered in High Wycombe, the United Kingdom. “